 We may earn money or products from the companies mentioned in this post.

 In my own grief processing efforts over the events of the south Florida shooting, I felt impressed to share truths I gleaned from Scripture this morning.
-This is in no way meant to diminish the pain of these families or portray myself as a grief expert.
+This is in no way meant to diminish the pain of these families or portray me as a grief expert.
 It is meant to point to the Great Comforter.

 On February 14, 2018, a lone gunman strode into a south Florida high school, taking the lives of at least seventeen people and inflicting grief to last a lifetime.